ControlledChaos/controlled-chaos-plugin/README.md

 ### Enchance the Admin

 * Add three admin bar menus
+* Custom welcome panel with three widget areas and loaded with hooks for adding content.
 * Add custom post types to the At a Glance widget
 * Custom admin footer message

-### Custom Welcome Panel

-An optional welcome panel with three widget areas and loaded with hooks for adding content.

-### Advanced Custom Fields

-The Site Settings page for managing various features of this plugin has been duplicated as an ACF options page.
-This page will be used instead of the native settings page if the Advanced Custom Fields PRO plugin is active, or Advanced Custom Fields free plus the Options Page addon.

-Included is a tool to import the ACF settings fields registered by this plugin so that you can add to them or edit them.

 ### Drag & Drop Post Type Order